otakuchi/CSE517a_Application_Project/milestone_1/README.md

 Resources used
 ===========
-libsvm package on MATLAB.
+Statistical and Machine Learning Toolbox on MATLAB.

 How to run the code
 ===========
+1. Install the "RunLength.m" function available at: https://www.mathworks.com/matlabcentral/fileexchange/41813-runlength
-1. Download the dataset from the link by copy and paste command and save it as a .xlsx file.
+2. Download the dataset from the link by copy and paste command and save it as a .xlsx file.
-2. Run the DataProcessing.m file.
+3. Run the DataProcessing.m file until line 150; the rest of the lines is not related to this milestone.

 Result
 ===========
-Since there are only five subjects, using a five-fold cross validation is more reasonable way to validate the model.
-SVM classification is applied and the result is the following:

-Accuracy = 64.5765% (3728/5773) (classification)

-Accuracy = 58.8649% (3433/5832) (classification)

-Accuracy = 60.1462% (4197/6978) (classification)

-Accuracy = 60.5719% (4025/6645) (classification)

-Accuracy = 58.2784% (4685/8039) (classification)

-The overall accuracy is 60.49%.
+10-fold crossvalidatioin results is shown and achieve a general error of 0.3735